adokoye/team-profile-generator/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")

     This project runs in node and presents you with a series of questions to build a team page that can consist of Managers,Engineers and Interns.
-Each member will haveh their names, roles, Employee ID and their email displayed on this page.
+Each member will have their names, roles, Employee ID and their email displayed on this page.
 Also, the Manager will have an office number, the Engineer will have a link to their github profile and the Intern will have their alma mater on display.

   # Table of Contents